RI-SE/smirk/docs/Data Management Specification.md

 - DAT-REL-REQ4: All data samples shall represent images of a road that corresponds to the ODD.
 - DAT-REL-REQ5: All data samples containing pedestrians shall include one single pedestrian.
 - DAT-REL-REQ6: Pedestrians included in data samples shall be of a type that may appear in the ODD.
-- DAT-REL-REQ7: All data samples containing non-pedestrian objects shall be of a type that may appear in the ODD.
+- DAT-REL-REQ7: All data samples representing non-pedestrian OOD objects shall be of a type that may appear in the ODD.

-Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
-DAT-REL-REQ5 is added based on the corresponding fundamental restriction of the SMIRK ODD.
-DAT-REL-REQ7 restricts data samples providing negative training examples.
+Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof *et al.* (2020) for the SMIRK ODD.
+DAT-REL-REQ5 is added based on the corresponding fundamental restriction of the ODD of the SMIRK MVP.
+DAT-REL-REQ7 restricts data samples providing negative examples for testing.

 ## 2.2 Complete
 This desideratum considers the sampling strategy across the input domain and its subspaces.
 Suitable distributions and combinations of features are particularly important.
-Ashmore et al. (2021) refer to this as the external perspective on the data.
+Ashmore *et al.* (2021) refer to this as the external perspective on the data.

 - DAT-COM-REQ1: The data samples shall include a sufficient range of environmental factors within the scope of the ODD.
 - DAT-COM-REQ2: The data samples shall include a sufficient range of pedestrians within the scope of the ODD.
-- DAT-COM-REQ3: The data samples shall include images representing a sufficient range of distances to crossing pedestrians up to that required by the decision making aspect of the perception pipeline.
+- DAT-COM-REQ3: The data samples shall include images representing a sufficient range of distances to crossing pedestrians up to that required by the decision making aspect of the pedestrian recognition component.
 - DAT-COM-REQ4: The data samples shall include examples with a sufficient range of levels of occlusion giving partial view of pedestrians crossing the road.
 - DAT-COM-REQ5: The data samples shall include a sufficient range of examples reflecting the effects of identified system failure modes.

-Rationale: SMIRK adapts the requirements from the Complete desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the requirements from the Complete desiderata specified by Gauerhof *et al.* (2020) for the SMIRK ODD.

 ## 2.3 Balanced
 This desideratum considers the distribution of features in the dataset, e.g., the balance between the number of samples in each class.
-Ashmore et al. (2021) refer to this as an internal perspective on the data.
+Ashmore *et al.* (2021) refer to this as an internal perspective on the data.

 - DAT-BAL-REQ1: The data set shall have a comparable representation of samples for each relevant class and feature.
-- DAT-BAL-REQ2: The data set shall have an equal share of positive and negative examples.
+- DAT-BAL-REQ2: The data set shall contain both positive and negative examples.

-Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof *et al.* (2020) for the SMIRK ODD.
+Note that *comparable* in DAT-BAL-REQ1 shall not be interpreted as *equal share* in this context.
+For example, considering the gender of pedestrians, the ESI Pro-SiVIC object catalog does only contain male children and road workers.
+Furthermore, DAT-BAL-REQ2 is primarily included to align with Gauerhof *et al.* (2020) and to preempt related questions by safety assessors.
+In practice, the concept of negative examples when training object detection models are typically satisfied implicitly as the parts of the images that do not belong to the annotated class are *de facto* negatives.

 ## 2.4 Accurate
 This desideratum considers how measurement issues can affect the way that samples reflect the intended ODD, e.g., sensor accuracy and labeling errors.